-The Regulatory Performance Committee is responsible for making recommendations to the Agency Management Committee to strengthen the performance culture across the National Scheme, provide oversight and scrutiny of regulatory performance measures and data, and; providing assurance that any organisational performance related issues, including the consistency of data and statistics are being well managed.
+The Regulatory Performance Committee is responsible for making recommendations to the Agency Management Committee to strengthen the performance culture across the National Scheme, provide oversight and scrutiny of regulatory performance measures and data, and; provide assurance that any organisational performance-related issues, including the consistency of data and statistics are being well managed.

 The specific responsibilities of the Committee are to:

 The Committee is chaired by Dr Peggy Brown AO, Member of the Agency Management Committee.